DataDog/kics/documentation/rules/terraform/azure/redis_publicly_accessible.md

 ### Description

  Azure Redis Cache instances with firewall rules that allow access from public IP addresses are vulnerable to unauthorized access and potential data breaches.
-When configuring firewall rules, using public IP ranges (like '1.2.3.4' to '2.3.4.5') exposes your Redis Cache to the internet, allowing potential attackers to attempt brute force attacks or exploit vulnerabilities.
+When configuring firewall rules, using public IP ranges (such as `1.2.3.4` to `2.3.4.5`) exposes your Redis Cache to the internet, increasing the risk of brute force attacks or exploitation of vulnerabilities.

-Instead, limit access to private IP ranges within your internal network (like '10.2.3.4' to '10.3.4.5') as shown below:
+Instead, limit access to private IP ranges within your internal network (such as `10.2.3.4` to `10.3.4.5`), as shown below:

 ```terraform
 resource "azurerm_redis_firewall_rule" "example" {